spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/namespaces.md

       create: true
 ```

-This will create `spire-server` and `spire system` namespaces, label them
+This will create `spire-server` and `spire-system` namespaces, label them
 for proper Kubernetes Pod Security Standards operations, and deploy the various
 services appropriately.